Washi1337/ctf-writeups/writeups/flare-on/2025/5/index.md

 while (!agenda.isEmpty()) {
     var current = agenda.remove();

-    if (current.path.length() == 16) {
+    // Are we at the desired length?
+Print the current path. if (current.path.length() == 16) {
         println(current.path);
         continue;
     }

+    // If not, keep looking.
     var transitions = machine.get(current.state);
     for (var transition : transitions.entrySet()) {
         byte c = transition.getKey();